joud-almahdi/NookipediaTuwaiqCapstone/README.md

 One problem that was encountered  was that the hint text would not change its alignment when changing the language to Arabic.
 This is supposedly due to a bug in Android Studio.

-This was fixed by including this in the XML CODE
+This was fixed by including the following in the XML code

 ```